 What we didn’t:

 - See that broken image icon?
-That probably means they were running a promotion at the time that has now ended.
-Anyone revisiting the email later won’t see a thing – and that’s not good.
+That means they were running a promotion at the time that has now ended.
+Anyone revisiting the email later won’t see anything, which is not good.

 - There are too many things to do and CTAs.